From an edition of 3 archival photographs

 Signed and numbered by artist A K Nicholas

-A trio of figures are each posed in a similar fashion, theatrical in nature, with expressive hand gestures and tension in the legs.
+Each of the trio of figures is each posed in a similar fashion, theatrical in nature, with expressive hand gestures and tension in the legs.
 In each figure, a knee is bent and a heel raised off the floor, her shift in balance is evident, adding an element of movement.
 Only one figure shows her face; just a sliver of her profile.
 The other two heads are turned away, fully cloaked in black hair.

 Each figure is firmly wrapped with thick strands of twisted manila, the natural fibers of the rope fraying.
 The ropes suggest an element of limitation, made especially ominous by a coil around each neck.
 Between the dynamic poses and the symbolism of the rope is a tension between personal will and difficulty.
 The exploration of the rope is highly tactile, it’s fraying texture certainly felt on her skin.

 The bodies are isolated by the negative space between them, but connected thematically with the rope and through the repetition of posing elements and through replication in triplicate.
-The layout suggests a struggle that repeats perpetually with little evolution from one to the next.
-This leaves us to wonder if she is in the process of overcoming her burdon.
+The arrangement and postures are a bit of an anomaly in the realm of monochrome art nudes, creating a sequential narrative rather than a single portrait.
+The consecutive layout suggests a struggle that repeats perpetually with little evolution from one to the next.
+This leaves us to wonder if she is in the process of overcoming her burden.

 Tonal manipulation technique

 My tonal manipulation technique begins with a camera, then the colors are transformed with software.
 Toning often closely resembles monochrome techniques and are inspired by classic chemical processes applied to black and white photographs, such as selenium, sepia, and platinum.
 Other techniques are reminiscent of early non-color images such as cyanotype, calotype or daguerreotype.

 About limited edition archival photographs